csc-training/hip-programming/docs/07-multi-gpu.md

 # One GPU per process

-* Recommended for multi-process applications using MPI
+* recommended for multi-process applications using MPI
-* Message passing library takes care of all GPU-GPU communication
+* message passing library takes care of all GPU-GPU communication
-* Each process interacts with only one GPU which makes the implementation easier and less invasive (if MPI is used anyway)
+* mach process interacts with only one GPU which makes the implementation easier and less invasive (if MPI is used anyway)
-    * Apart from each process selecting a different device, the implementation looks much like a single-GPU program
+    * apart from each process selecting a different device, the implementation looks much like a single-GPU program
+    * device selection can be simplified using `ROC_VISIBLE_DEVICES`/`CUDA_VISIBLE_DEVICES`

 # Many GPUs per Process

-* Process switches the active GPU using `hipSetDevice()` function
+* process switches the active GPU using `hipSetDevice()` function
-* After selecting the default device, operations such as the following are effective only on the selected GPU:
+* after selecting the default device, operations such as the following are effective only on the selected GPU:
     * Memory operations
     * Kernel execution
     * Streams and events
-* Asynchronous function calls are required to overlap work
+* asynchronous function calls are required to overlap work

 # Many GPUs per Process.
 Code Example